KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\models.py:57`

 **Description**:
-The `Deal.__repr__` method in the `Deal` class is likely designed to provide a string representation of a `Deal` object, which is useful for debugging and logging purposes within the EeazyCRM system.
+The `Deal.__repr__` method in the `Deal` class is used to provide a string representation of the `Deal` object.
+It is automatically called by Python when we try to print the object or when we use it in a string context.

 ---